RadarTech/anthology.scss/README.md

 ##### Usage

 Defines a functional CSS rule.
 For optimization reasons, this mixin does not emit any CSS.
-To emit currently defined helpers, use 'A(emit, ...)' and 'A(emit-responsive, ...)'.
+To emit currently defined helpers, use `A(emit, ...)` and `A(emit-responsive, ...)`.

 ---